antonfirsov/docs/2024/02-Feb/dev-tunnels-a-game-changer-for-mobile-developers/dev-tunnels-a-game-changer-for-mobile-developers.md

 ## Setting Up Dev Tunnels in Visual Studio 2022

 Dev Tunnels was officially released with Visual Studio 2022 v17.6, so simply update to the latest version and you are ready to go.
-You can setup a new Dev Tunnel from the debug dropdown menu inside of Visual Studio to configure it for the active project.
+You can setup a new Dev Tunnel from the debug dropdown menu inside of Visual Studio to configure it for the active project, or from **View > Other Windows > Dev Tunnels**.

 !["Debug dropdown showing dev tunnels option with Create tunnel selected"](debug-dropdown-create-selected.png)